m0nq/repo-template/README.md

 # Website Checklist & Read Me Template

-This is a standard website checklist for building any new websites whether it's green or brown field.
+This is a standard website checklist for building any new websites, whether it's green or brown field project.

 ## Website Checklist